Mar12358/greetings-api/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Greetings Rails API <a name="about-project"></a>
+# 📖 Hello Rails Back End App <a name="about-project"></a>

-> The HGreetings Rails API App is an example of a Ruby on Rails app providing API Endpoint to connect to a Front-end of your choice.
-In payload it provides a random greeting message.
+> The Hello Rails Back End App provides an API Endpoint fetched by [Hello React Front End App](https://github.com/Mar12358/hello-react-front-end).
+This is an example of a Ruby on Rails back-end app connected to a Front-end of your choice.

 ## 🛠 Built With <a name="built-with"></a>